WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 `tag` that allows the declaration of other forms of typed tags in future.

 WebAssembly tags are defined in a new `tag` section of a WebAssembly module.
-The tag section is a list of declared tags associated with the module.
+The tag section is a list of declared tags that are created fresh each time the module is instantiated.

 Each tag has an `attribute` and a `type`.
 Currently, the attribute can only specify that the tag is for an exception.
 In the future, additional attribute